oceanflux-ghg/FluxEngine/README.md

 open source atmosphere-ocean gas flux data processing tools.

-The FluxEngine source code will be available for download in the near future.
+We are now in the process of making the FluxEngine source code available.

-We have written and submitted a journal article describing the toolbox, its design and validation along with some examaple applications and results.
-We will release the FluxEngine code under an open-source license once the journal article review process has reached a conclusion.
+A journal paper describing the toolbox has now been accepted for publication and an early version of the manuscript is avaialable here: http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1

-The FluxEngine and OceanFlux Greenhouse Gases project team.
+The FluxEngine and OceanFlux Greenhouse Gases project team (24 February 2016)